WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 The following process could satisfy these requirements:

-1. An independent organization sets up a distributed data store that can be reached by users like Farhad with minimal equipment (e.g., a low-grade smartphone with data).
+1. An independent organization sets up a decentralized data store that can be reached by users like Farhad with minimal equipment (e.g., a low-grade smartphone with data).
 2. Farhad bootstraps his financial record with verifiable records of work and